bankole7782/paelito/README.md

 * UpdateURL
 * BookSourceURL
 * Contact
-* BookId

 If the authors are about three, you need to include the following fields to your details.json: Author1, Author2, Author3

-Create a random string of about 20 characters and set it to BookId

 The contact should be an email.